rachel-carvalho/yext-ruby-v2/docs/KnowledgeManagerApi.md

 opts = {
   limit: 10, # Integer | Number of results to return.
-  offset: 0 # Integer | Number of results to skip.
-Used to page through results.
+  offset: 0 # Integer | Number of results to return.
 }

 begin